 Of course, this kind of philosophy falls right out the window when we learn from the airline stewardess that we need to put the oxygen mask first if we can be any help to anyone else.
 Consider that, when you want to help a seeming homeless man who has a pit bull, and not enough money to bail it out of the pound.
 Maybe it's better for the dog that he get the opportunity for a better owner?
 God's will?

+Consider what the consequences may be, putting a high risk breed back into the hands of an irresponsible person.
+This person shouldn't have so much as a cacti.
 Then, while going down the road of good intentions, this sweet angel ends up on the corner of "D" and Baseline.
 San Bernardino is such a lovely place.
 She doesn't know the town very well by her own admission.

+nodded his head, Not one response, question or concern.
 After I hung up with KTLA channel 5, I tried to call Dave.
 His wife would not let me speak to him.
 She screamed at me that I was stealing their dog’s money.
 She said they have called the news stations and that if I did not give them their money, they were going to call the police.

 I am exhausted from this entire experience.
 This is the last thing I needed or expected.
 I will not be giving Dave or his wife one single penny, what I will do is refund the money that was donated to Dave.
 I have had my life and the lives of my children devastated by drug addiction.
 I will play no part in supporting anyone’s habit.
 I just can’t.